 Soil samples for laboratory analysis will be selected based on PID readings, visual observations and prior contaminated sample locations.
-Table 3 shows the minimum number of samples to be collected and analyzed for different parameters.
-All soil samples will be analyzed for TCL semivolatile organics (SVOCs) and TAL metals (including mercury).
-Some samples will be analyzed for the full list of parameters in Table 3, including TCL volatile organics (VOCs), PCBs, pesticides, and total cyanides.
-All sample locations will be surveyed by a licensed land surveyor.
+Table 1 shows the minimum number of samples to be collected and analyzed for different parameters.
+All soil samples will be analyzed for TCL volatile organics (VOCs), while a select number of samples will be analyzed for the full list of parameters including semivolatile organics (SVOCs), TAL metals (including mercury), PCBs, pesticides, and total cyanide.